Ashu156/signals/README.md

 # *signals*

-Simple, elegant and flexible stimulus presentation in MATLAB.
-Signals was built for neuroscientists to gain hitherto unprecedented, real-time control over multiple aspects of their bevhaioural experiments.
+*Signals* is software for neuroscientists to create and run simple, elegant and flexible stimulus presentation for neurophysiology experiments.
+Principally, *signals* allows for monitoring and manipulating stimuli (and other experimental parameters) over time.
+This is done by representing each parameter of interest as a signal!

 Wouldn't it be nice if you could describe the presentation of stimuli in your experiment with simple, concise code? i.e.